venkateshramkumarg/Pintrest-Backend_/README.md

-# Pintrest API
+# Pinterest API

-Welcome to the Pintrest API.
-This application allows users to create, retrieve, and delete images through a RESTful API.
+Welcome to the Pinterest API.
+This application allows users to create, retrieve, and delete images through a RESTful API

 ## Table of Contents